 Facing a criminal charge is a stressful, and at times overwhelming, experience.
-If you have been charged with an offense or crime in Somerset, you are likely wondering what happens next.
+If you have been charged with an offense or crime in Somerset County New Jersey, you are likely wondering what happens next.
 Every criminal defendant has a right to a speedy trial, so things may move quickly in your case.

 The best step you can take to protect yourself is contacting an experienced Somerset criminal lawyer today.
 Criminal cases are time-sensitive, so it is important to call an experienced lawyer immediately after arrest.

 Your attorney can begin investigating the facts, preparing your defense, and answering any questions you have about the case.
 A criminal defense attorney in New Jersey can defend you, protect your rights, and help you move forward.